The Playbook On

 Take action or start an organization without doing your research

-Reach out to patients, other organizations, medical professionals, the general public and more to uncover gaps and to develop a unique mission.
+Reach out to those living with the disease, other organizations, medical professionals, the general public and more to uncover gaps and to develop a unique mission.

-Work on patient needs that are already being addressed
+Work on the needs of those living with the disease that are already being addressed

 Steer clear of duplicative work, as much as possible.
 If something is already being done and those impacts are reaching the community, partner or promote, rather than duplicate.